andrew-selvia/journal/writing/terminology.md

 ## Layout vs. Lay out

 Layout is a noun.
 Lay out is a verb phrase.
 Read more in [*Layout or Lay out - What's the Difference?*](https://writingexplained.org/layout-or-lay-out-difference).

+## Versus or vs. or vs or v. or v

+Prefer versus or vs. unless referring to a legal case where v. is the convention according to [*Versus and Its Abbreviations*](https://www.dailywritingtips.com/versus-and-its-abbreviations).